Saint Library

 Legacy

 Condemned to the beasts before Rome's Senate, a death he begged his friends not to prevent.
-His letters — the earliest to use the phrase 'the Catholic Church' — shaped doctrine for millennia.
+His letters — among the earliest to use the phrase 'the Catholic Church' — shaped Christian doctrine for centuries.

 Key Moments